vadimg/js_bintrees/README.md

 Otherwise,
 * next() will return the next element
 * prev() will return the previous element
+* data() will return the node the iterator is pointing to

 When iteration reaches the end, the iterator becomes a null-iterator again.